 Nevertheless, if you’re only ever staying around an urban center, then Freedom offers a decent trade-in program.
 You can get up to $480 off the price of a phone with a trade-in.

 Don’t want to sell your phone offline?

 We don’t blame you.
 Selling any device in person can be a real headache, particularly if you don’t like to haggle with salespeople.
 What’s more, for Canadians, there’s the stress of having to find a nearby location to visit.
-A lot of significant stores seem to be relegated to large cities, which means that if you live on the outskirts, you’re going to have trouble.
+A lot of significant stores seem to focussed around large cities, which means that if you live on the outskirts, you’re going to have trouble.

 The good news is that you can reduce the stress of trading in your old phone slightly by selling it online instead.
 Options for this route include:

 Orchard or Getorchard.com is a well-known online company that directly pays money for your old phones and devices, so you can spend your earnings on whatever you like, without being restricted to a gift card.

 The thing that sets Orchard apart from other brands is that there are three selling times to choose from.
 You can either choose a day, two weeks, or three weeks before you get your money.
 The longer you’re willing to wait for the cash, the more money you’ll be offered for your old device.

 What’s more, Orchard comes with the benefit of being able to give you the money you’ve earned via E-Transfer or PayPal.
 That means that you will get your payment at the time you’ve asked for.
 Orchard also gives you a fully pre-paid kit for shipping your phone to them, which helps to keep things simple.

 - Faster payouts can sometimes equal less money